ids-s1-21/project-ECK/proposal/proposal.md

 ## 1. Introduction

-We will be looking at the question **“What makes a successful Formula One (F1) team?”**.
-In particular, we will look at Mercedes-AMG Petronas F1 Team, and their success in the hybrid era (2014-2020).
+We will be looking at the question **“What makes a successful Formula One team?”**.
+In particular, we will look at Mercedes-AMG Petronas F1 Team, and their success in the hybrid era (2014-2020\*).

 The data we are using comes from the Ergast Developer API (**<http://ergast.com/mrd/>**).
-It provides data for the Formula One racing series from 1950 to present.
+It provides data for the Formula One (F1) racing series from 1950 to present.
 The data is collected from official race classifications released by the FIA, Formula One’s governing body.

-Much of our analysis will focus on the *f1merged* dataframe, which combines the data we need from the results, races, drivers & constructors data frames.
+Much of our analysis will focus on the *f1merged* dataframe, which combines relevant data from the results, races, drivers & constructors data frames.
 Each observation in this dataframe represents the result of one driver at one race.
-The variables are:

--   Result ID **(Add f1merged variables to this and expand on what they are)**
--   Race ID
--   Driver ID
--   Constructor ID
+Variables in this data frame include:

+-   Unique ID numbers and identifiers for each result, race, driver and constructor.
+-   The year/season, round number, date and name of each race.
--   Driver number
+-   Driver names and numbers.
+Constructor names and nationalities.
--   Starting grid position
+-   Starting and finishing positions for each driver.
--   Official classification
--   Points gained
--   Laps completed
+-   Laps completed, points gained, finishing time.
--   Finishing time or gap
--   Finishing time in milliseconds
--   Lap number of fastest lap
--   Fastest lap ranking relative to other drivers
--   Fastest lap time
--   Fastest lap speed
+-   Fastest lap time, fastest lap speed and fastest lap ranking.
--   Status ID

-We will also look at several other data frames, both in conjunction with the *f1merged* frame, and separately.
+-   Status ID, which links to a data frame with detailed finishing statuses.

-These will include the *qualifying* data frame, with variables for race, driver, constructor & and position, as well as lap time.
+We will also look at the *qualifying* data frame, with variables for race, driver, constructor and qualifying position, as well as fastest lap times from each qualifying session.

-Similarly we will use the *pit\_stops* data frame, with variables for race, driver, stop number, lap number, time, duration, and duration in milliseconds.
+Similarly we will use the *pit\_stops* data frame, with variables for race, driver, stop number, lap number, time of the pit stop and duration of the pit stop.

+\**The 2021 season is excluded from our analysis because it is still ongoing at the time of writing*.

 ## 2. Data

-For this project, we will be using a combination of dataframes from the Formula One dataset.
-This combined dataframe will give us the variables referenced above in the **Introduction** section.
+For this project, we will be using a combination of data frames from the Formula One data set.
+The combined data frame *f1merged* will give us the variables referenced above in the **Introduction** section.

-Here is a glimpse at one of the data frames we will be using called *f1merged*.
+Here is a skim of the *f1merged* data frame.

     ## Rows: 25280 Columns: 27